the-dext/the-dext.github.io/_posts/2021-09-13-Eliminating-If-Statements.md

     commandMap.Add(((choice) => choice == 'R' || choice == 'r', () => PrintResult("You voted for Rabbits")))

 ```
 Notice that each time the `commandMap.Add` method is called there is a tuple passed.
-This is the first tuple above, but with the arguments spaced out so you can see it better
+This is the first tuple above, I've spaced out the arguments for readability.
 ```c#
 (
     (choice) => choice == 'D' || choice == 'd',
     () => PrintResult("You voted for Dogs")
 )
 ```
 The first part of the tuple, before the ',' character is the predicate we defined.
-It's a delegate that takes a char named 'choice' and then tests that char to see if it is equal to 'D' or 'd'.
+It's an anonymous function that takes a char named 'choice' and then tests that char to see if it is equal to 'D' or 'd'.
 If it is then it would return true, else it would return false.
 Just like when this code was part of original if statement.

 The second part of the type, after the ',' character is the action.
 Here you can see that the action takes no argument, and calls the PrintResult method with the text that should be printed out.
 Hopefully you have already spotted that this is the same code that used to be in the body of the original if statement.

 There's one more thing to do to the list.
 You may have spotted that earlier I said the list would hold the number of menu items +1.
 Well that '+1' is to account for the `else` statement at the end of the original code.
 Without that we haven't got like for like functionality, so to do this we will add another element to the list.
 But this time the predicate will always return true.